lvlivingston/Apres-TreeSki/readme.md

 Do you remember Chris Pirih's classic 1991 computer game ["SkiFree"](https://classicreload.com/win3x-skifree.html#)?
 If you enjoyed running from the abominal snowman back then, you'll love this version set in the Austrian Alps!

 ###### Let's set the scene...
 [Oh je!](https://www.gymglish.com/en/wunderbla/german-vocabulary/oh-je) After skiing all morning, you spent the entire afternoon in the Stúbe hut during après-ski.
 The last train home is in one minute, so you're cutting it close.
-To make the train, you'll have to take a shortcut through the trees; and let's just say, you're not in your best "state-of-mind" to ski well.
+To make the train, you'll have to take a shortcut through the trees; and let's just say, you're not in your best "state-of-mind" to ski well.🍻🥴

 ###### Your goal?